RyuuXS/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## I was going to get a brain transplant, but I changed my mind